 - Injury could have been prevented if proper care had been exercised by the defendant

-The tort process can become complex.
+The process can become complex.
 The best thing you can do is hire an attorney who will fight for your legal rights and help you obtain the best settlement offer.
-Our Layton tort attorneys are knowledgeable on all types of tort law and we can guide you through the process.
+Our Layton attorneys are knowledgeable on all types of law and we can guide you through the process.
 Call our office for a consultation pertaining to your tort law case.